 Cannabis colleges, universities, and training schools offering marijuana certifications

-Located in Oakland, Colorado, Oaksterdam is often acknowledged as the first cannabis college established in the US.
-Launched in 2007, Oaksterdam has “been setting the bar high for academic rigor and applied to learn in cannabis”, offering cannabis classes in the fields of cannabis business, horticulture, budtending, science, and advocacy.
+Oaksterdam is often acknowledged as the first cannabis college established in the US.
+Launched in 2007, Oaksterdam has “been setting the bar high for academic rigor and applied to learn in cannabis”, offering virtual cannabis classes in the fields of cannabis business, horticulture, budtending, science, and advocacy with Live Semester and Self-Paced options.
 Boasting over 50,000 alumni, certification programs, comprehensive curriculums, and real-world project-based learning, this weed university is one to consider.

 The Cannabis Training University is known as one of the most well-rounded cannabis-centered colleges in the US, offering a wide range of courses suitable for an equally wide range of prospective students.
 All courses are online and cost $597 each (there are discounts offered throughout the year).
 You can also purchase them in one bundle.
 Once certified, you can add it to your professional profile or use it as a springboard into higher education.